Schodack, New York

 Schodack is a town in Rensselaer County, New York, United States.
 The population was 12,965 at the 2020 census.
 The town name is derived from the Mahican word, Escotak.
-The town is in the southwestern part of the county.
+The town is in the southwestern corner of the county.
 Schodack is southeast of Albany, New York.

 History

 Prior to the arrival of the Dutch, the region was at the heart of the Mahican tribe.
 The location of their principal village was "Esquatak, the "fireplace of the nation."
 The town was partly explored by Henry Hudson in 1609.

 The town was first settled by Europeans in the 17th century and was part of the Manor of Rensselaerswyck in the New Netherland colony.
 The town was established in 1795, when Rensselaerwyck was divided.
 In 1896, part of the town was annexed to provide some territory for the Towns of Nassau and Berlin.

 Blink Bonnie, Elmbrook Farm, the Muitzes Kill Historic District, and the Joachim Staats House and Gerrit Staats Ruin are sites within the Town of Schodack that have been listed on the National Register of Historic Places.